milos85vasic/Server-Factory-Parallels-Utils/README.md

 [Parallels](https://www.parallels.com/) utils for [Server Factory](https://github.com/milos85vasic/Server-Factory).

 Toolkit can be used as a part of [Server Factory](https://github.com/milos85vasic/Server-Factory) projects or completely independently.
-Main goal of this scripts toolkit is to provide the following:
+Main goal of this toolkit is to provide the following:

-- Mechanism for compression and synchronization of users [Parallels](https://www.parallels.com/) images (matrices)
+- Mechanism for compression and synchronization of [Parallels](https://www.parallels.com/) images (matrices of systems used for development and testing)
-- Mechanism for retrieving all published [Parallels](https://www.parallels.com/) images and further use on multiple computers.
+- Mechanism for retrieving all published [Parallels](https://www.parallels.com/) images and further use on multiple computers (working stations, servers etc).

 ## Requirements